pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 packets over TCP/IP, and to capture, decode, and understand packets using Wireshark.
 You learned to use commands like ipconfig, netstat, and nmap to inspect open and in-use networking ports not only on your computer, but your entire network.
-Using traceroutes, we can see every hop our data takes as it travels across the internet, and even look up who owns and manages those hops.
+Using trace-routes, we can see every hop our data takes as it travels across the internet, and even look up who owns and manages those hops.